Our guide to pine martens in the UK, including facts about the species, what they eat, and where to see

 The pine marten (Martes martes) has a long, thin body, round ears, chocolate-brown fur and creamy-white throat.
 It is a member of the Mustelidae family, along with stoats, weasels, badgers, otters, mink and many more.
+The name comes from the mammal’s choice of habitat, as it lives amongst mainly coniferous woodland such as pine forests.
 It weighs between 0.9-2.2kg and has a lifespan of up to 12 years.

 What do pine martens eat?